-The mid-Atlantic region is an extremely important area for a broad range of marine wildlife species throughout the year.
-This is due to relatively high levels of productivity, fed in part by nutrient inputs from Chesapeake Bay and Delaware Bay, as well as the region's central location on the eastern edge of the continent and in the middle of an important migratory flyway (Chapter 1; Smith and Kemp 1995; Schofield et al. 2008).
-During this study, our main goal was to gather the baseline information on abundance and movements of marine birds, mammals, and turtles required to inform siting and permitting processes for offshore wind energy development in the mid-Atlantic.
-We collected this data over a two-year time period (2012-2014) using a variety of technologies and methods to examine spatial patterns and trends, while simultaneously testing a new technology for the first time in the United States (high resolution digital video aerial surveys; hereafter video aerial surveys).
+The Mid-Atlantic region is an important area for a broad range of marine wildlife species throughout the year.
+This is due to relatively high levels of productivity, fed in part by nutrient inputs from Chesapeake Bay and Delaware Bay, as well as the region's central location on the eastern edge of the continent and in the middle of an important migratory flyway (Chapter 1; Schofield et al., 2008; Smith and Kemp, 1995).
+During this study, our main goal was to gather the baseline information on abundance and movements of marine birds, mammals, and turtles required to inform siting and permitting processes for offshore wind energy development in the Mid-Atlantic, as part of the Mid-Atlantic Baseline Studies (MABS) Project and the Maryland Project.

+We collected data on bird, sea turtle, and marine mammal abundances and movements over a two-year time period (2012-2014) using a variety of technologies and methods to examine spatial patterns and trends, while simultaneously testing a new technology for the first time in the United States (high resolution digital video aerial surveys; hereafter video aerial surveys).
 Video aerial surveys are a relatively new method for collecting distribution and abundance data on animals in the marine environment (Thaxter and Burton, 2009).
-Although they have become a common method of collecting baseline data on marine bird mammal distribution and abundance for offshore wind energy planning and monitoring in Europe, the U.S. still relies almost exclusively on boat-based and standard (visual observer) aerial survey methods.
-This Mid-Atlantic Baseline Studies Project is the largest application of video aerial surveys in the U.S. to date.
-We also conducted boat-based surveys within the study area to accompany the video aerial surveys; standardized boat-based surveys are a well-established and widely used method of obtaining density data for birds, sea turtles, and marine mammals (Gjerdrum et al., 2012; Tasker et al., 1984).
+Although they have become a common method of collecting baseline data on marine bird and mammal distribution and abundance for offshore wind energy planning and monitoring in Europe, the U.S. still relies almost exclusively on boat-based and standard (visual observer) aerial surveys methods.
+The MABS and Maryland Projects together are the largest application of video aerial surveys in the U.S. to date.
+We also conducted boat-based surveys within the study areas to accompany the video aerial surveys; standardized boat-based surveys are a wellestablished and widely used method of obtaining density data for birds, sea turtles, and marine mammals (Gjerdrum et al., 2012; Tasker et al., 1984).

-Boat and video aerial surveys produced markedly different results for some taxa (Chapters 13-14), which can present a challenge when interpreting and/or integrating data obtained from the two survey methodologies.
-These differences also present an opportunity, however, in that the two surveys can provide complementary data that, in tandem, may be used to provide a better overall view of wildlife distributions and relative abundance in the mid-Atlantic study area.
+Boat and video aerial surveys produced markedly different results for some taxa (Chapter 10), which can present a challenge when interpreting and/or integrating data obtained from the two survey methodologies.
+These differences also present an opportunity, however, in that the two surveys can provide complementary data that, in tandem, may be used to provide a better overall view of wildlife distributions and relative abundance in the Maryland and MABS study areas.
 The challenge was to integrate these data in a meaningful way that adds to our understanding of wildlife distributions.
 Two such integrative efforts are discussed below: the identification of geographic hotspots of persistent abundance, as well as the identification of temporal patterns of persistence and relative abundance of species within the study area.